 What is endocarditis?

-What increases the risk for endocarditis?
+What increases your risk of endocarditis?

 You have a higher risk of endocarditis if you have: